 Mossy Foot is an entirely preventable and non-infectious disease.
 It can be avoided by the regular use of leather footwear – which is unfortunately an unaffordable luxury for many of those in the affected areas.

-900 Birr (approx £40) will train a patient to make shoes and provide a tool kit and leather to enable them to start shoe production.
+- 900 Birr (approx £40) will train a patient to make shoes and provide a tool kit and leather to enable them to start shoe production; and

 TH&H members collected a supply of nearly new trainers and shoes to take to Addis on a recent trip.
 TH&H members and other local runners also raised funds at the Christmas running of the popular weekly Wimbledon Common Time Trial.